 - Take your time and enjoy.
 This is a spring migration challenge-you have the entire spring to scour the countryside.

 - Submit your checklist.
-Submit your list online or by fax before midnight (Alaska time!) or have it postmarked by June 1, 2015.
+Submit your completed checklist by email or fax before midnight (Alaska time!) or have it postmarked by June 1, 2015.

 There are two categories: Alaska and Lower 48.
 All sightings must be within the geographic boundaries of the categories.
 There will be First, Second, and Third place prizes for each category.
 Each member of the First, Second, and Third place teams will receive a prize.